rocco66/prelude/docs/README.md

 In this dir you can find:

--clojure editing manual
+- clojure editing manual
--paredit cheatsheet
+- paredit cheatsheet

 General tips&tricks
 ===================